 And it wasn’t him who had to suffer through all those years thinking he was dirt.

 Can I blame him, if I spent thousands of words and time on an argument that is written fully about the importance of sex education and the consequences of its lack thereof?
 If I can turn this situation into something good?
 I would have reasons to go both ways, but in the end, it is my decision to choose which path I take.
-I firmly think both are valid.
+I firmly think choosing both at the same time, not just one or the other, are valid.

 Occasionally, there would be some who’d tell me the right thing to do is to forgive.
 I think this isn’t about forgiveness.
 I think this is about two words that I’ve always loved, and they happen to be from Christianity.

 I believe it is right for me to be angry.
 I truly feel that is right.
 It is a way I can stand up for my past self, the way nobody did for her at the time.
 My anger is right.
 Simply sitting around and forgiving that my past self was called a slut, whore, prostitute and many more by the student body, that all this was written off as silly Christian school gossip… that would be wrong.
 Abandoning myself like that would be wrong.
 So I won’t.

 I don’t need to forgive the institution for not giving me the resources to make informed decisions that would have protected me.
 I don’t need to forgive the people who said my future job would be standing in the corner of a dark alley, waiting for men.

 I don’t need to forgive anyone in order to be free, healthy, and well.

 I can let it go without forgiving it.
 To quote the mighty Kesha, “Some things only God can forgive.”

 My first-hand experience has taught me that Christians fear sex.
 They are afraid to talk about it.
 They are afraid of thinking about it.
 They would be perfectly happy if they could fully avoid everything about it (until marriage, I guess) and most tend to wish or even expect the same from their children.